-Most of the Academy's income is obtained from the Education and Skills Funding Agency (ESFA) in the form of recurrent grants, some of which are restricted to particular purposes.
-The grants received from the ESFA during the year ended 31 August 2021 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.
+Most of the Academy's income was obtained from the Education and Skills Funding Agency (ESFA) in the form of recurrent grants, some of which are restricted to particular purposes.
+The grants received from the ESFA during the period to 28 February 2023 and the associated expenditure are shown as restricted funds in the Statement of Financial Activities.

-The Academy also receives grants for fixed assets from the ESFA.
+The Academy also received grants for fixed assets from the ESFA.
 In accordance with the Charities Statement of Recommended Practice, 'Accounting and Reporting by Charities' (SORP 2015), such grants are shown in the Statement of Financial Activities as restricted income in the fixed asset fund.
 The restricted fixed asset fund balance is reduced by annual depreciation charges over the expected useful life of the assets concerned.

-During the year ended 31 August 2021, total expenditure of £1,287k (2020: £1,356k) was met by recurrent grant funding from the ESFA together with other incoming resources.
-The excess of income over expenditure for the year (excluding restricted fixed asset funds and transfers to restricted fixed asset funds) was £2k (2020: excess expenditure over income £129k).
+During the period ended 28 February 2023, total expenditure of £744k (2022: £1,427k) was met by recurrent grant funding from the ESFA together with other incoming resources.
+The excess of expenditure over income for the period (excluding restricted fixed asset funds and transfers to restricted fixed asset funds) was £41k (2022:£60k).